Directorio Revolucionario Estudiantil: History

-The DRE was founded in 1954 as a Catholic student group opposed to the Cuban dictator Fulgencio Batista, defining its principles as political liberty, economic independence, and social justice.
-For a student group, the DRE made military contributions to the Cuban Revolution by focusing on targeted plans.
-In 1957, the group coordinated an attack on Batista's Presidential Palace organised by DRE leader José Antonio Echeverría, who died the same day in a related incident, and the opening of a second front in the Escambray Mountains, which was taken over by Che Guevara.
-The death of Echeverría and other leaders led to the virtual collapse of the group, and its remaining membership largely joined the Escambray front under the leadership of the 26th of July Movement.
-After the death of Echevarría, the leadership passed to Faure Chomón and Rolando Cubela Secades in the urban underground and the Escambray Mountain insurrection, respectively.

-In February 1960 a group of the newly reformed DRE at the University of Havana and now opposed to communism, publicly opposed the visit of Soviet diplomat Anastas Mikoyan, leading to their expulsion from the university.
-Later that year the group moved its headquarters to Miami.
-There the group developed connections with the Central Intelligence Agency.
-On August 24, 1962, the DRE carried out an attack in Cuba, with two speedboats firing approximately sixty 20-millimeter shells into the Havana suburb of Miramar, damaging a beachfront hotel, the Rosita Hornedo, which housed advisers sent to Cuba from the Soviet bloc.
-The attack had been planned by the CIA's station in Miami, though the U.S. State Department maintained the attempt was independent of U.S. government knowledge or support.
+In February 1960, a group of the newly formed DRE at the University of Havana, opposed to communism, publicly opposed the visit of Soviet diplomat Anastas Mikoyan, leading to their expulsion from the university.
+Later that year, the group moved its headquarters to Miami.
+There, the group developed connections with the Central Intelligence Agency.
+On August 24 1962, the DRE carried out an attack in Cuba, with two speedboats firing approximately sixty 20-millimeter shells into the Havana suburb of Miramar, damaging a beachfront hotel, the Rosita Hornedo, which housed advisers sent to Cuba from the Soviet bloc.
+The attack had been planned by the CIA's JMWAVE station in Miami, though the U.S. State Department maintained the attempt was independent of U.S. government knowledge or support.

-In mid-1962 the DRE passed on early reports of missiles being stationed in Cuba to its CIA connections, not long before the presence of missile was confirmed by U-2 photographs and the ensuing Cuban Missile Crisis of October 1962.
+In mid-1962, the DRE passed on early reports of missiles being stationed in Cuba to its CIA connections, not long before the presence of missiles was confirmed by U-2 photographs and the ensuing Cuban Missile Crisis of October 1962.
 Afterwards, the DRE claimed some missiles had been hidden in caves, a claim the CIA discredited.
 The group expressed disappointment that the missile crisis was resolved without the forceful ousting of Fidel Castro.